harish-guda/personal-website/content/author/harishguda/_index.md

 My broad interests are in workforce management in large-scale platforms/marketplaces.
 I am also interested pricing and revenue management and in all aspects of retail operations.

-My academic training/coursework are in the areas of Optimization, Game Theory and Information Economics, Statistics, Econometrics and Machine Learning.
+My academic training and coursework are in the areas of Optimization, Game Theory and Information Economics, Statistics, Econometrics and Machine Learning.